mmmangooo/Milestone-Project1/README.md

 #### This project is the best way to help them achieve this because:
 * It clearly shows off examples of photos in the above categories
-* It has an emphasis on examples of Elenore's photography and therefor makes it easy to get an impression of what her work looks like
+* It has an emphasis on examples of Elenore's photography and therefore makes it easy to get an impression of what her work looks like
 * It is designed with well known UX-rules in mind, such as the Z-design for the landing page
 * It gives information about how Elenore works and what she thinks and acts like as a professional, which makes it easy for the client to decide if they want to hire her
 * It makes it easy to make contact with Elenore as it guides them to the contact form from every page on the site

 * User stories
     1. As a first time visitor I want to quickly get a feel for the quality of this photographer's work
-    2. As a first time visitor I want to get a clear example of what pregnancy/children or food/bakery photography can look like
+    2. As a first time visitor I want to get a clear example of what pregnancy/children photography can look like
     3. As a first time visitor, I want to gain knowledge of this photographer as a professional and get a perception of her as a person
     4. As a potential client, I want to see more photos of the type that I am interested in, eg pregnancy or children
     5. As an interested client, I want to quickly see how I can contact the photographer to discuss using her services
     6. As an interested client, I want a user-friendly contact form that is easy to fill in
-    7. As an interest potential client or an observer, I want to follow the photographer on social media so I can see more of her work and be updated on new work
+    7. As an interested, potential client or an observer, I want to follow the photographer on social media so I can see more of her work and be updated on new work
     8. As a returning visitor who has decided to get in touch with the photographer to discuss hiring her, I want to quickly access the contact page

 #### Design